Canop/broot/documentation.md

 	from_shell = true

+You may also use `{directory}` in your execution pattern: it would refer to the closest directory: either the selected file if it's a directory, or else the parent directory.

+When you're on the help screen, some verbs can still be applied. `{file}` is then the configuration file and `{directory}` the configuration directory.

 Most verbs aren't based on an external application but call internal functions:

 ### `:back` : get back to the previous state of the tree